 The Zombies, dead and buried, yet their record company put out the next of what would be the next of many compilation albums.
 “Absolutely the Best,” came out on July 13, 1999 and it featured a succinct collection of 16 essential tracks, some of which appeared on singles as well as on their first two albums.
 While you might only find it on CD if you search the web, you sure as heck can find it on wax so visit your favorite record store and consider adding it to your collection- you will be you did.

 SPECIAL ALBUMS OF THE DAY:

-Today’s album is Frank Zappa’s thirty-second solo album, “The Best Band you never Heard in your Life,” which came out on April 16, 1991 and was another wonderful album by one of the most unique figures in the history of rock music.
-As always, Mr. Zappa’s views on both music and lyricism are beyond what everyone else is doing and this album is definitely no exception.
+Today’s album is Frank Zappa’s thirty-third solo album, “Make a Jazz Noise Here,” which came out on June 04, 1991 and once again, was another superb album by one of the most unique figures in the history of rock music.
+As always, Mr. Zappa’s views on both music and lyricism are beyond what everyone else is doing and this album definitely is no exception.
 We therefore urge you to grab a hold of the convenient link posted above and head directly to Amazon.com, buy it, and enjoy it NOW.
 Thanks for using our blog to buy your CDs, as we offer nothing but the best.

 Posted @ the Saturday, October 04, 2014 Blog Post A: